-- 53. (1) The primary responsibilities of the Government of Warrap State shall, inter alia, be - (a) maintenance of peace and security; - (b) reconstruction and development; - (c) promotion of good governance and welfare of the people; - (d) implementation of the Comprehensive Peace Agreement; - (e) exercising authority in respect of the State and local government; - (f) acting as the link between the Government of Southern Sudan and the Local Government; - (g) combating and eliminating corruption; and - (h) ensuring the protection of the rights and interests of the people in the State. - (2) The Government of the State shall discharge its duties and exercise its powers as set forth in the Comprehensive Peace Agreement, this Constitution, the Interim Constitution of Southern Sudan, the Interim National Constitution, and any other agreement relating to the development and reconstruction of the State.
+- 53. (1) The primary responsibilities of the Government of Central Equatoria State shall inter alia be - (a) maintenance of peace and security; - (b) reconstruction and development; - (c) promotion of good governance and welfare of the people; - (d) implementation of the Comprehensive Peace Agreement; - (e) exercising authority in respect of the State and local government; - (f) acting as the link between the Government of Southern Sudan and local government; - (g) combating and eliminating corruption; and - (h) ensuring the protection of the rights, the environment and interests of the people in the State. - (2) The Government of the State shall discharge its duties and exercise its powers as set forth in the Comprehensive Peace Agreement, this Constitution, the Interim Constitution of Southern Sudan, the Interim National Constitution, and any other agreement relating to the development and reconstruction of the State.